exoplatform/exo-documentation/docs/Customizing_site.rst

 Creating a page layout template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In eXo Platform, a page is a set of portlets.
-The portlets can be arranged in columns, rows and tabs.
+In eXo Platform, a page is a set of portlets which could be arranged in columns, rows, and tabs.
 A page layout template is a layout sample that is used in :ref:`Page Creation Wizard <ManagingPages.AddingNewPage>`.

 In this tutorial, you will: